-The mobile device information can as well be accessed remotely, from any web browser, by any persons who has granted the access to it.
-In this case, acts like a web server.
+The mobile device information can as well be accessed remotely, from any web browser, by any person who has been granted access to it.
+In this case, the device acts like a web server.

+Some proposals have been made in that direction [6].
 We presented a first version of the RDF content provider in [2].
 This layer, built on top of the Android content provider, allowed to share application data inside the phone.
 In this paper, we extend the previous version by adding capabilities to access external RDF data and to share application data as linked data on the web.

 We first describe the context in which the Android Platform stores its data, and how it can be extended in order to integrate RDF.
 Then, we present two applications that sustain its feasibility: the first one is an RDF browser that acts like a linked data client and allows the navigation through the device information, and the second one is an RDF server which exposes its information to the outside world.
 We continue to present the challenges raised by such applications and solutions we implemented for them.
 Finally, we conclude presenting future improvements and challenges in this field.